AI Agents on monday.com

 Use the Tools section to maximize your agent's abilities with web search capabilities and connections to platform integrations.

-To use dynamic values in your connections, make sure you define the parameters explicitly in the agent instructions of the Brain tab.
+To use dynamic values in your connections, make sure you define the parameters explicitly in the agent instructions in the Brain tab, or via chat.

 • Outlook